Program Evaluation and Causal Inference with High-Dimensional Data: General Theory: Honest Inference in General Moment Condition Problems with Nuisance Functions Estimated by Machine Learning Methods

 is another Borel measurable map that denotes the possibly infinite-dimensional nuisance parameter.
 The sets $T_u(z)$ are assumed to be convex for each $u \in \mU$ and $z \in \mZ_u$.
 Finite-dimensional nuisance parameters that do not depend on $Z_u$ are treated as part of $h_u$ as well.

 We assume that the continuum of nuisance functions $(h_{u})_{u \in \mathcal{U}}$ is well-approximable and can be well estimated by the modern generation of statistical and machine learning methods.
-In particular, our regularity conditions allow for approximately sparse nuisance functions, which can be modeled and estimated using modern regularization and post-selection methods such as Lasso and Post-Lasso.
+In particular, our regularity conditions allow for approximately sparse nuisance functions, which can be modeled and estimated using methods such as Lasso and Post-Lasso.
 We let $\hat h_u= (\hat h_{um})_{m=1}^{d_t}$ denote the estimator of $h_u$, which we assume obeys the conditions in Assumption \ref{ass: AS}.
 The estimator $\hat \theta_u$ of $\theta_u$ is constructed as any approximate $\epsilon_n$-solution in $\Theta_u$ to a sample analog of the moment condition (\ref{eq:ivequation}), i.e.,

 \begin{remark}[Handling Over-identified Cases] We do not analyze over-identified cases explicitly, but it is helpful to note that they can be handled within the current framework.
 Let $\psi^o_u (W_u, \theta, h^o_u(Z_u))$ be the original over-identifying moment function.
-Let $A_u$ denote the pointwise optimal matrix of linear combinations of the moments, so that the final moment function $\psi_u (W_u, \theta, h(Z_u)) = A_u \psi^o_u (W_u, \theta, h^o_u(Z_u))$ has the same dimension as $\theta_u$.
-Here $h_u(Z_u) = (\text{vec}(A_u)', $ $ {h^o}'_u(Z_u))'$; that is, we simply treat $A_u$ as part of the nuisance function $h_u$ being estimated.
-We do not analyze the preliminary estimation of $A_u$ in the present paper in order to maintain the focus on exactly identified cases as in Section 4.
-Note that $A_u$ depends on $Z_u$ only trivially --- it is a constant function of $Z_u$. \end{remark}
+Let $A_u(Z_u)$ denote the pointwise optimal matrix of linear combinations of the moments, so that the final moment function $\psi_u (W_u, \theta, h(Z_u)) = A_u(Z_u) \psi^o_u (W_u, \theta, h^o_u(Z_u))$ has the same dimension as $\theta_u$.
+Here $h_u(Z_u) = (\text{vec}(A_u(Z_u))', $ $ {h^o}'_u(Z_u))'$; that is, we simply treat $A_u$ as part of the nuisance function $h_u$ being estimated.
+We do not analyze the preliminary estimation of $A_u$ in the present paper in order to maintain the focus on exactly identified cases as in Section 4. \end{remark}